EjikeOdoh/accordion/README.md

 ## Deploying your project

-As mentioned above, there are many ways to host your project for free.
-Our recommend hosts are:
+Deploy your project using github pages.

 ## Submitting your solution